ThePillenwerfer/dosbox-x-32-bit/README.md

 timeout     = 1000
 ```

 The defaults are for printing on American ‘Letter’ paper (8½” x 11”) so I’ve changed it to A4 (8¼” x 11¾”).
 Besides that I have changed the `timeout` from `0`.
 If that’s left it will only ‘print’ when it receives a form feed and not all software sends one.
-Now if no data comes for one second it assumes that's all there is and 'prints'.
+Now if no data comes for one second it assumes that's all there is and ‘prints’.

 In `docpath`, `<USER>` needs changing to your user name.
 Another 'quirk' is that `~/` won't work here; it has to be given in full.